agmcfarland/FluPipeline/README.md

   --intrahost_variant_caller
-                        intra host variant caller to use (bcftools, bbmap, lofreq). [lofreq] --min_variant_phred_score
+                        intra host variant caller to use (bcftools, bbmap, lofreq). [lofreq] --single_pass         only call variants one time (no variants from consensus sequence will be called).
+[False] --min_variant_phred_score
                         keep all variants above or equal to this phred-scaled value.
 [20]